Tips For Preventing Dog Bites

 - Cowering or Tail Tucking – This behavior indicates that a dog is fearful.
 It doesn’t mean the dog will bite, but could if the dog’s fear continues to increase.

 3. Train Your Dog and Yourself – Enlist your entire family and dog into a reward-based training class.
-A reputable trainer will help educate you and your family on the proper ways to interact with your dog.
+A reputable trainer (in individual setting or dog boot camp) will help educate you and your family on the proper ways to interact with your dog.
 They will also teach you how to notice signs that your dog may be experiencing stress and needs to be given space.

 Never Leave a Child Under Ten Years Old Alone With a Dog – This rule must be enforced at all times, no matter how much you trust your four-legged friend.
 Dogs tend to give off warning signs when they are uncomfortable and may bite in response.
 In most cases, children aren’t able to pick up on these signals and can easily get hurt.